iszshara/Rust-Dashboard/README.md

 #7 add uptime to dashboard     > ✅ Task completed!

-#8 add fetch intervall, where the user can choose between 100ms and 1min (60000ms)
+#8 add fetch intervall, where the user can choose between 100ms and 1min (60000ms) > ✅ Task completed!

 #9 add Error message if the window scaling is too small to display data correctly